 Ennis Lake:

-Start at the Community Park parking lot at the end of town and follow 287 south to Jeffers Rd to Ennis Lake Rd to the bridge and back.
+Start at the Community Park parking lot at the end of town and follow 287 south to Jeffers Rd, to Ennis Lake Rd, to the bridge and back.
 You can add mileage by riding down to the dam and back.
 Options for bag lunch in the park or restaurant in town.

 From Jeannie’s:

-Jeannie’s address is 17130 Brackett Creek Rd; this ride is along Brackett Creek Rd towards Clyde Park.Jeannie invites bikers to enjoy their lunch on her porch after the ride.
-This ride is hilly.
+Jeannie’s address is 17130 Brackett Creek Rd.
+This ride is along Brackett Creek Rd towards Clyde Park.
+Jeannie invites bikers to enjoy their lunch on her porch after the ride.

 From Teri’s: